FirebaseExtended/bolt/README.md

-# Firebase Security and Modeling Language
+# Firebase Security and Modeling Compiler

 Bolt is an experimental security and rules compiler for Firebase.
 It is currently in early alpha.
 There are known bugs and incomplete features in the current